- What information you will need before you book

 Step Two: Pick a service

 We offer two pick-up options:

-- We collect from your door
+- Collection from your door

-- Or you can drop off at a local shop
+- Drop off at a local shop

 You will be given a choice of service speeds and prices.
 Select the service that works best for you.
 Pay attention to whether it is a drop off or collection service.

 Note: Most services require a printer for the shipping labels and paperwork.
 We do offer services where no printer is required but they generally cost a bit more.
 Each service has a printer icon to show whether a printer is required or not.

 Step 1 - About your parcel